-Why is it so important for companion teams to have their paperwork returned together?
+Why is it so important for companion teams to have their teams registered and linked together?

 Many teams travel to the Open Championships together.
-Turning in their paperwork at the same time allows them to be scheduled on the same squads for team and doubles/singles.
+Turning in their paperwork or registering at the same time allows them to be scheduled on the same squads for team and doubles/singles.